+ce found, note discreps: 2.
+Description of evide

-3. Description of monument and accessories set to perpetuate the corner position.
+et to perpetuate the corner position

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking pography ties, position of acc Certification must be signed Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+Fill in Cross Index & Seciton Diagram at bottom of sheet.